Eating out doesn’t have to cost a fortune – Leeds is bursting with brilliant bargain restaurants and cafes.

 Senbon Sakura, 71 Great George Street, Leeds, West Yorkshire, LS1 3BR.

-Patty Smith’s, Belgrave Music Hall and Canteen, 1-1a Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.
+Patty’s, Belgrave Music Hall, 1-1A Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

 Outlaws Yacht Club

 The vibe at Outlaws Yacht Club is so laidback it’s practically horizontal.
 The perfect hangout, it combines a cafe, bar, hair salon, record shop and exhibition space with great value food.
 Bar snacks include a perfectly prepped pork pie (£2.75), or you can bolster your beer with a side of local sourdough.
 Opt for oil and balsamic on it for £2.75, £3.75 for hummus, lemon and sumac spices.
 But the main event is The Outlaws Grilled Cheese – brie, Emmental and cheddar are sandwiched in sourdough and melted to perfection for just £5.45.